WHERE I STAND

 We need the fish farms to clean up their act or get out of our waters – thats the bottom line.

-And our government needs to grow a backbone and protect our way of life and our natural world.
+Our government needs to grow a backbone and protect our way of life and our natural world.

 For the full story go to Noff.au – its shocking.